cesanta/mongoose-os/fw/examples/c_http/README.md

-# This is a C-only Mongoose IoT application.
+# This is a C-only Mongoose OS application.

 This example shows how to control a device remotely using HTTP protocol.